best-trading-indicator-tools/10XReach/README.md

 * The GUI rescales both videos to 1080 × 1920 first, so we always compare like-for-like frames.
 * The value is reported as a **percentage**:
   * **≈ 100 %**  → virtually identical (barely altered).
-  * **90 – 95 %**  → minor visual changes only.
+  * **90 – 95 %**  → minor visual changes only (consider adding rotation or text overlay if aiming lower).
-  * **80 – 90 %**  → moderate changes (good starting point, but might still be recognised on very popular clips).
+  * **80 – 90 %**  → moderate changes (good starting point; using rotation of 0.5-2 degrees often lands here or lower).
-  * **< 80 %**    → significant visual difference (lowest chance of duplicate-content flags).
+  * **< 80 %**    → significant visual difference (lowest chance of duplicate-content flags; achieved with zoom + rotation).

 ### What score should I aim for?
 TikTok's exact thresholds are unknown, but anecdotal evidence suggests:

 * **≥ 95 %**: Too high – platform likely treats it as the same clip.
-* **≈ 80–90 %**: Usually acceptable, yet if you want maximum safety add an extra tweak (e.g., overlay text, horizontal flip, stronger crop).
+* **≈ 80–90 %**: Usually acceptable.
+To increase uniqueness, consider adding a slight rotation (0.5-2 degrees via the GUI) or enabling text overlay if not already used.
 * **< 80 %**: Safe zone for most duplicate-detection systems.
+With the default Ken Burns zoom and a small rotation, scores often fall into this range or lower.

 Remember that TikTok also fingerprints **audio** and **metadata**.
-The script already tweaks those layers (pitch-shift, background noise, metadata wipe), so even an 80 % visual SSIM can be fine in practice.
+The script already tweaks those layers (pitch-shift, background noise, metadata wipe), so even an 80 % visual SSIM can be fine in practice, especially if rotation or text overlays are also applied.

 > **In short:** An 80 % SSIM means the processed video still shares 80 % of its pixel structure with the source – it's changed by about 20 %.
 That is generally OK, but lower scores provide a wider safety margin.
+Using the rotation feature is a good way to push scores lower.

 ## Implementation Status